repoze/repoze.xmliter/README.txt

 Usage
 -----

 It's recommend to use the `lazy` decorator on your application method.
+This allows you to return an lxml tree object, which is then automatically turned into an XMLSerializer.

   >>> from repoze.xmliter import lazy